MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/set-up-policies-in-your-organization/block-point-to-point-file-transfers.md

 ## <a name="want-to-know-more-about-windows-powershell"></a>Per saperne di più su Windows PowerShell

-- Con Windows PowerShell è possibile gestire gli utenti e decidere quali operazioni sono autorizzati o meno a eseguire. È possibile gestire Office 365 e Skype for Business online da un'unica risorsa di amministrazione, semplificando il lavoro quotidiano se si hanno molte attività da svolgere.
+- Windows PowerShell is all about managing users and what users are allowed or not allowed to do. È possibile gestire Office 365 e Skype for Business online da un'unica risorsa di amministrazione, semplificando il lavoro quotidiano se si hanno molte attività da svolgere.
 Per iniziare a usare Windows PowerShell, vedere questi argomenti:

   - [Introduzione a Windows PowerShell e Skype for Business Online](https://go.microsoft.com/fwlink/?LinkId=525039)